The Grand National: 8 Things They Don’t Tell You About Horse Racing

 Whatever the results of this year’s Grand National, there’s one thing that you can bet on with confidence – horses will suffer as a result of the unethical spectacle at Aintree.

-PETA US has just made headlines with its searing undercover investigation into cruel and illegal industry practices among horse trainers in the US.
+PETA US has made headlines with its searing undercover investigation into cruel and illegal industry practices among horse trainers in the US.
 But here in the UK, horses hardly face better odds.
-The following are a few home truths about horse racing, which make it clear that the Grand National and races like it are a national disgrace:
+Here are a few home truths about horse racing, which make it clear that the Grand National and races like it are a national disgrace:

-- Horses die on the racetrack all the time.
-Eight horses have died at Aintree in the past two years.
-Four died at Cheltenham this year.
+- 1. Horses die on the racetrack all the time.
+11 horses have died at the Grand National Festival since 2011.
+Seven died at Cheltenham this year.
 Their deaths were traumatic and frightening, a stomach-churning mess of tangled limbs, fractured bones and broken spines.

-- Horses are often on drugs.
+- 3. Horses are often on drugs.
 Drugs, both legal and illegal, are as ubiquitous at the racetrack as silly-looking hats are at Ascot.
 Horses are often drugged to mask their pain and keep them running when they should be resting or receiving treatment.
-Last year, trainer Mahmood al-Zarooni was banned from racing for eight years after he doped horses with prohibited steroids at one of the world’s leading racing operations.
+Recently, for example, trainer Mahmood al-Zarooni was banned from racing for eight years after he doped horses with prohibited steroids at one of the world’s leading racing operations.

 People who care about horses are turning their backs on the Grand National and every other race in which horses are being run to death.